 If you’re still on the front-lines of the Internet sales or the BDC side, you’re probably nodding your head right now.
 However, if you’re on the management side (even if you are the Snidely Whiplash manager above) it’s not too late to address stretching people too thin.
 Let’s take a look at some of the most common complaints we hear.

 I don’t have time to…

-As we are constantly monitoring response times both through CRM reporting and TaskTeacher, we see some ISMs who are consistently behind.
+As we are constantly monitoring response times both through CRM reporting and our Performance Management software, TaskTeacher, we see some ISMs who are consistently behind.
 When we kindly ask what’s preventing them from sticking to time parameters, the answer is some form of ‘I don’t have enough time’.
 When we dig deeper into why they are not at their desks, we find that a manager, often not their direct supervisor, has them doing something else.
-Managers: If you’re Internet team is not at their desks, in front of their computers, or near their phones, you are wasting the dealership’s money.
+Managers: If your Internet team is not at their desks, in front of their computers, or near their phones, you are wasting the dealership’s money.
 Arranging cars on the lot, watching the sales floor, raking snow, addressing Internet connectivity, changing print cartridges, handling license and title calls, taking notes for dealer trades, addressing computer issues, decorating for Christmas, giving foot rubs, et cetera ad nauseam, is not the responsibility of the Internet team, unless…